timou0911/Ethernaut-Writeup/09. King ★★★☆☆/README.md

 ### `transfer()`

-1. This method has a gas limit of 2300 gas, which means that `receive()` or `fallback()` in the receiver contract can’t implement complicated operatioln.
+1. This method has a gas limit of 2300 gas, which means that `receive()` or `fallback()` in the receiver contract can’t implement complicated operations.

 2. Automatically `revert` if the transaction fails.